flame-engine/flame/doc/util.md

  - `&`: Combines two `Vector2`s to form a Rect, the origin should be on the left and the size on the right.
  - `%`: Modulo/Remainder of x and y separately of two `Vector2`s.

+### Matrix4

+This class comes from the `vector_math` package.
+We have created a few extension methods on top of what is already offered by `vector_math`.

+Methods:
+  - `translate2`: Translate the `Matrix4` by the given `Vector2`.
+  - `transform2`: Create a new `Vector2` by transforming the given `Vector2` using the `Matrix4`.
+  - `transformed2`: Transform the input `Vector2` into the output `Vector2`.

+Getters:
+  - `m11`: The first row and first column.
+  - `m12`: The first row and second column.
+  - `m13`: The first row and third column.
+  - `m14`: The first row and fourth column.
+  - `m21`: The second row and first column.
+  - `m22`: The second row and second column.
+  - `m23`: The second row and third column.
+  - `m24`: The second row and fourth column.
+  - `m31`: The third row and first column.
+  - `m32`: The third row and second column.
+  - `m33`: The third row and third column.
+  - `m34`: The third row and fourth column.
+  - `m41`: The fourth row and first column.
+  - `m42`: The fourth row and second column.
+  - `m43`: The fourth row and third column.
+  - `m44`: The fourth row and fourth column.

+Factories:
+ - `scale`: Create a scaled `Matrix4`.
+Either by passing a `Vector4` or `Vector2` as it's first argument, or by passing x y z doubles.